Family Law Tentative Rulings - Courtroom 21

 Applicable Authority

-According to the Family Law Rules of the California Rules of Court (“CRC”) 5.2(d), and Family Code (“Fam.
-Code”) section 210, provisions applicable to civil actions generally apply to proceedings under the Family Code unless otherwise provided.
-This includes the rules applicable to civil actions in the California Rules of Court and the Code of Civil Procedure (“CCP”).
+According to the Family Law Rules of the California Rules of Court (“CRC”) 5.2(d), and Family Code section 210, provisions applicable to civil actions generally apply to proceedings under the Family Code unless otherwise provided.
+This includes the rules applicable to civil actions in the California Rules of Court and the Code of Civil Procedure (“CCP”), and specifically proceedings pursuant to the Civil Discovery Act set forth at CCP section 2016.010, et seq.
 See, e.g., In re Marriage of Boblitt (2014) 223 Cal.App.
-4th 1004, at 1022 (discovery); In re Marriage of Zimmerman (2 Dist.
-2010) 183 Cal.App.4th 900, at 910-911 (discussing the applicability of Code of Civil Procedure section 473 when a party seeks relief from orders in family proceedings).
+4th 1004, at 1022 (discovery).

 …